 In 1990 Father Jaki was appointed as a Honorary Member (i.e. one of the members not directly engaged in scientific research) of the Pontifical Academy of Sciences, whose headquarters is located inside the Vatican Gardens.
 Father Jaki participated in almost all the plenary meetings of the Academy afterwards.
 The picture shows him in 2008, with Werner Arber, a Nobel Laureate in Medicine, then Vice-Presidente, and afterwards, up to the year 2017, President of the Academy.
 The interventions of Father Jaki to the Pontifical Academy of Sciences were published posthumously in 2011, under the title Lectures in the Vatican Gardens .
 As an example we can recall his contribution on the unpredictability of science.
 Science is capable of making accurate predictions about the surrounding world, but it is not able to predict its own evolution.
 The motto of the Pontifical Academy of Sciences is Deus scientiarum Dominus, i.e. “God is the Lord of the sciences”.

 Father Jaki also prepared some translations of works not available in English, usually for “apologetic” purposes, as in the case of the juvenile work of Kant Universal Natural History and Theory of the Heavens .
-The thesis discussed in this work, especially those relating to the inhabitants of the other planets of the solar system, abundantly show how weak was the scientific training of Kant.
-The same applies to the translation of the The Ash Wednesday Supper of Giordano Bruno , who supports the Copernican theory (to demolish Aristotle), but denies the usefulness of exact measurements in science, something that highlights the limited scientific spirit of a person who still passes for a martyr of science.
+The theses discussed in this work, especially those relating to the inhabitants of the other planets of the solar system, abundantly show how weak was the scientific training of Kant.
+The same applies to the translation of the The Ash Wednesday Supper of Giordano Bruno , who supports the Copernican theory, to demolish the Aristotelian cosmos, but denies the usefulness of exact measurements in science, something that highlights the limited scientific spirit of a person who still passes for a martyr of science.
 And Lambert’s Cosmological Letters , although important for the history of astronomy, fail as a result of not being based on experimental observations.

 Father Jaki encouraged the translation into English of a number of works by authors such as Duhem and Gilson, but he also realized that some works worth knowing had become unobtainable, and decided to remedy this by founding a publishing house that could republish such works.
 This publishing company is called Real View Books and it is still in operation.
 The first book published was Anglican Difficulties , which reflects some conferences taught by Newman to convince his Anglican friends to overcome the difficulties that still prevented them from converting to Catholicism.
 Father Jaki’s “working method” was quite simple: for every new book to be published he found a benefactor who would pay out of pocket the live expenses of printing, in order to ensure the release of the book.
 About a hundred works of him are available today at the website of the publisher.
 The publishing house is physically hosted by a community of Dominican tertiaries, who dedicate their apostolate to the “good press”.
 They printed almost all the works of Father Jaki, starting from the early Nineties.
 The person who takes most active care of Real View Books is Dennis J. Musk, who was a friend and one of the main collaborators of Father Jaki.